Winning an Uphill Battle With Knee Pain

 <br>A Patient-Centered Recovery Plan

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Musculoskeletal Institute care team includes orthopedic surgeons, sports medicine physicians, physician assistants, physical therapists, physiatrists, chiropractors, nurse practitioners, dietitians, social workers, and more who work together to help you get back to the things in your life that matter most to you.
+The Musculoskeletal Institute care team includes orthopedic surgeons, sports medicine physicians, physician assistants, physical therapists, physiatrists, chiropractors, nurse practitioners, dietitians, health social workers, and more who work together to help you get back to the things in your life that matter most to you.

 Michael worked closely with several of the clinic’s physical therapists, who offered both prehabilitation training before his knee replacement surgery and additional physical therapy as he recovered.
 “Michael’s goal was ride the helicopter up to the mountain and safely cruise down, maintaining stability and control,” shares Patrick LaBrode, PT, DPT, OCS, a licensed physical therapist in the Musculoskeletal Institute.
 “As physical therapists, our job was to break down the movements involved in skiing and work towards achieving those.”